Antisemitism in Christianity: Nazi antisemitism

 During a meeting with Roman Catholic Bishop Wilhelm Berning of Osnabrück On April 26, 1933, Hitler declared:

 I have been attacked because of my handling of the Jewish question.
 The Catholic Church considered the Jews pestilent for fifteen hundred years, put them in ghettos, etc., because it recognized the Jews for what they were.
 In the epoch of liberalism, the danger was no longer recognized.
 I am moving back toward the time in which a fifteen-hundred-year-long tradition was implemented.
 I do not set race over religion, but I recognize the representatives of this race as pestilent for the state and for the Church, and perhaps I am thereby doing Christianity a great service by pushing them out of schools and public functions.

+Don Cossack SS swearing-in.
+The flag states "in the name of Orthodox Christianity, the faithful sons of the Don go into decisive battle against the Jews!"

 The transcript of the discussion does not contain any response by Bishop Berning.
 Martin Rhonheimer does not consider this unusual because in his opinion, for a Catholic Bishop in 1933, there was nothing particularly objectionable "in this historically correct reminder".

 The Nazis used Martin Luther's book, On the Jews and Their Lies (1543), to justify their claim that their ideology was morally righteous.
 Luther seems to advocate the murder of Jews who refused to convert to Christianity by writing that "we are at fault in not slaying them."

 Archbishop Robert Runcie asserted that: "Without centuries of Christian anti-Semitism, Hitler's passionate hatred would never have been so fervently echoed... because for centuries Christians have held Jews collectively responsible for the death of Jesus.
 On Good Friday in times past, Jews have cowered behind locked doors with fear of a Christian mob seeking 'revenge' for deicide.
 Without the poisoning of Christian minds through the centuries, the Holocaust is unthinkable."
 The dissident Catholic priest Hans Küng has written that "Nazi anti-Judaism was the work of godless, anti-Christian criminals.
 But it would not have been possible without the almost two thousand years' pre-history of 'Christian' anti-Judaism..."
 The consensus among historians is that Nazism as a whole was either unrelated or actively opposed to Christianity, and Hitler was strongly critical of it, although Germany remained mostly Christian during the Nazi era.